 Leverage is defined as the sum of the absolute value of the notional of the financial derivative instruments held in each Sub-Fund's portfolio (excluding the investment portfolio) divided by its total net assets and therefore does not take into account any netting and hedging arrangements.
-Leverage per se is not an accurate risk indicator as a higher degree of leverage does not necessarily imply a higher degree of risk.
+Leverage shall not be considered as unique risk indicator as a higher degree of leverage does not necessarily imply a higher degree of risk.

-The global exposure of the Sub-Fund is calculated following the absolute VaR approach.
+The Global Exposure of the Sub-Fund is calculated following the absolute VaR approach.
 The expected level of leverage is 500%.
-It should be noted that the strategy makes large use of protective derivatives.
-Therefore this leverage measurement might overestimate by several times the economic exposure of the portfolio, due for example to the following actions: i) collaring each position for added safety, by buying protective puts on any underlying and financing these puts by overwriting calls on the same underlying, thus adding to the leverage level while in fact significantly reducing the risk of the position, ii) hedging the currency of each global position, thus further doubling the leverage level for positions not denominated in the reference currency, and finally iii) hedging each share class that is not denominated in the reference currency.
+It should be noted that the strategy makes large use of derivatives for hedging purpose.
 Investors should note that the expected level of leverage can be exceeded in certain circumstances which are linked, for instance, to sudden changes of market conditions rather than an intent to take additional exposure.

-Although this measure of gross notional leverage may in some instances reach what could be considered as high levels, it is expected that net leverage taking into account netting and hedging will be substantially lower as a large part of notional leverage will usually be generated through relative trades with offsetting exposures and/or short term derivatives which require larger notional amounts than longer term derivatives to generate a given level of risk.
+Although this measure of gross notional leverage may in some instances reach what could be considered as high levels, the net (commitment) leverage taking into account netting and hedging shall be substantially lower.